troychaplin/wp-multitenant/README.md

 - Duplicate `/scripts/install.example.sh` and name it `install.sh`
 - Copy `/scripts/install.sh` to the root of the domain folder (ie: `/path_to_server/example.com`)
+- Edit the copied `install.sh` file and change `path_to_multitenant` on lines 8, 10 and 12 to reflect your paths on various server setups
 - From the domain folder run `bash install.sh local`

 **Note:** when running the installer you are required to use `local`, `dev` or `prod`